boldingd/EclipsePhaseContent/Locus.md

 Their particular branch of libertarian socialist theory views flexibility as an advantage — basically, it's less a fleshed-out system, and more a set of values and ideals, within which the cooperatives and people in a given area can *work out* their rules as needed.
 (That's my first gripe about the other write-up: they act like Locus doesn't have rules or organization: it does.
-Or, rather, the coops on it do.)
+Or, rather, the co-ops on it do.)

 The scheme used on Locus descends from a branch of libertarian socialist theory that envisioned a society organized around a stateless web of work worker cooperatives; the station is an attempt to translate that idea into a system that works in a post-industrial modern economy.
-The station doesn't have an owner or an administrator, but it *is* dominated by a single, large federation of coops, the Locus Federation; and the federation pretty much structures their social/economic/political system.
+The station doesn't have an owner or an administrator, but it *is* dominated by a single, large federation of co-ops, the Locus Federation; and the federation pretty much structures their social/economic/political system.
 And it does have rules.

 Also, worth noting is that no-one owns the station itself.
-The spars and cross-beams that make up the station, along with the rocks in the orbital neighborhood, are regarded as a commons — something owned by no-one, to be administered by the coops using and occupying it for the general benefit of everyone living there.
+The spars and cross-beams that make up the station, along with the rocks in the orbital neighborhood, are regarded as a commons — something owned by no-one, to be administered by the co-ops using and occupying it for the general benefit of everyone living there.

 ## The Locus Cooperative

-Most of the population of Locus — a hair over 90% — are members of (coops that are members of) the Locus Federation.
+Most of the population of Locus — a hair over 90% — are members of (co-ops that are members of) the Locus Federation.
 The Federation is made up of worker co-ops, individuals, and smaller groups of the previous two.
 The Federation isn't a government; it's a league of equals, and it pretty much exists just to maintain the social-credit economy.

-At it's top level, its centered around the Locus Federation Exchanges, markets where the members (individuals and coops) exchange goods and products.
+At it's top level, its centered around the Locus Federation Exchanges, markets where the members (individuals and co-ops) exchange goods and products.
 These exchanges are mediated by a local social-money, the Locus Federation Exchange Credit; most people call these ex-cred.

 > **rategorytheory**: Wait… you're telling me that these sanctimonious "to each according to their needs" pricks have a *capital market* at the center of their economy?